davidjamesstone/glupe/docs/readme.md

 - Server settings (e.g. port, host)
 - The [good](https://github.com/hapijs/good) logging configuration

-To add more settings, first change the schema file, `confg/schema.js`, and then include the values into `config/server.json`
+To add more settings, first change the schema file, `confg/schema.js`, and then include the values into `config/server.json`.
+Also add the new config items into `server.example.json`

 ### PM2